Seeed-Studio/fritzing_parts/README.md

 ![](preview.png)

 Let us know by raising an issue if you want us to add a Fritzing part for some specific Seeed Studio Products.

-Last but not least, a big shout-out to all contributors to this repo, just to name a few [Gokul](https://github.com/gokuxmaker),[vanepp](https://github.com/vanepp).
+Last but not least, a big shout-out to all contributors to this repo, just to name a few [Gokul](https://github.com/gokuxmaker), and [vanepp](https://github.com/vanepp).
 Thank you for your contribution.💚

 ----